Gateways Cottage, Thornton-le-Dale

 I was lucky enough to be invited to stay for a weekend at Gateways in beautiful Thornton-le-Dale with Gorgeous Cottages.
 Having previously stayed last year at Burtersett in the Dales I knew this would be another great place as Gorgeous Cottages offer a hand-picked collection of the finest luxury holiday cottages throughout Yorkshire.
 Sadly the only weekend we could go was one when the husband was working so I asked my good friend Shona and her daughter Lucy to join me and the moody teen.
 Thankfully Lucy is a very willing model for the camera but the moody teen is not so much these days.
 We set off on Friday afternoon and arrived just as it was starting to get dark outside.
 Pulling up to the driveway we thought the cottage was really pretty, yet small for so many people as it sleeps five.
 But we couldn't have been more wrong.
 It's like the Tardis, it's huge on the inside.
 There were so many rooms to take in - an enormous kitchen with dining area and a larder cupboard, two living rooms, a palatial master bedroom, a generous sized twin room and another small but perfectly formed single room.
 I'm sure the bathroom was bigger than the top floor in my house!
 We arrived to a warm cottage and a few lights already turned on which is particularly handy when you arrive at 4pm in November.
 There was also a lovely basket of edible goodies waiting for us on the kitchen table and a bottle of wine in the fridge.

 The cottage has been recently refurbished by it's current owners and you can tell that it is a property that is close to their hearts and a place that makes them happy (there is a charming introduction from them in the welcome pack).
-Gateways is an elegant, modern home which has been designed with comfort and style in mind and is beautifully styled throughout.
+Gateways is an elegant, modern home which has been designed with comfort in mind and is beautifully styled throughout.
 From the reclaimed floorboards, the Georgian sash windows to the limestone flagstones in the kitchen, it fully embraces it's period features too.

 After a quick explore, the kids were desperate to hit the chocolate shop before it closed for the day so we headed out to explore the village.
 Literally, a hop, skip and a jump across the road is the Chocolate Factory where they make all their chocolates by hand.
 And oh boy, they were good.
 I love rose and violet creams and bought a small bag of them, and with hand on heart, I've never had better (sadly they don't sell online so I've just got to dream about them until I can make a return trip to the village).
 We bought a few provisions from the local shop and then headed back to Gateways to light the wood burning stove, pour a big old glass of red and make dinner.